Ba-Charaf/mindguard/STORE_DESCRIPTION.md

 - **Not Too Lenient:** Restart limit keeps you accountable
 - **Just Right:** Active timers are fair but effective

-Guard your mind, protect your productivity, achieve your goals! 🛡️
+Protecting your attention in a world of distractions - achieve your goals! 🛡️

 ### 📱 Requirements